IsmailAlGhani/nyt-spa-project/README.md

 | `pnpm lint`         | Run ESLint to check for issues       |
 | `pnpm format`       | Format code using Prettier           |

+## Live Preview

+Check out the live demo of the application here: [NYT Article Search Project](https://nyt-article-search-project.vercel.app/)

+Enjoy searching for articles with a modern and responsive single-page application!